Father Stortz was parish priest, hospital chaplain

-A native of Creighton, Father Stortz grew up in St. Ludger Parish and attended St. Ludger Academy.
+A native of Creighton, Father Stortz grew up in St. Ludger Parish and attended the former St. Ludger Academy.

 He attended Conception Seminary in Conception, Missouri, and Creighton University in Omaha, and was ordained in 1964 at St. Ludger Church by Bishop Lambert Hoch (his cousin) of the Sioux Falls, South Dakota, diocese.

 Father Stortz served as an assistant pastor at the following parishes: St. Bernard in Omaha, 1964 to 1965; St. Bernadette in Bellevue, 1965 to 1966; St. Pius X in Omaha, 1968 to 1969; and St. Philip Neri in Omaha, 1969 to 1970.

 He was also a chaplain and teacher at Boys Town in Omaha from 1966 to 1968.

 Father Stortz was named administrator of St. Joseph Parish in Constance in 1970, where he served for four years.
 As a pastor, he served at St. William Mission in Niobrara, 1974 to 1978; St. Joseph in Platte Center, 1978 to 1985; Our Lady of Mount Carmel in Tilden, 1985 to 1988; St. Frances de Chantal in Randolph, 1988 to 1991; and St. Andrew in Bloomfield, 1992 to 1994.